 The POWs’ meals were prepared in a kitchen that was a 20′ by 40′ building.
 The food was prepared by ten POWs assigned to the kitchen as cooks.
 The food was cooked in 13 cauldrons with rice and watery soup as the main meal.
 There was no mess hall, so the POWs ate in the barracks on tables in the aisles.
 Red Cross food was never issued to POWs.

 The camp commandant was seldom in the camp because he had other duties that kept him away.
 This left the camp to be run by enlisted Army personnel.
 They in turn gave full authority over the POWs to the civilian workers who wore a red armband to show they were “honchos” and had authority over the POWs.
 These bosses would use any excuse to beat the POWs.
 The POWs described them as thieves who would loot the ships that were being unloaded and then blame the POWs.
 All of them carried clubs that they constantly used on the POWs.
 They also made the POWs hold a shovel of pig iron bar above their heads until they passed out from exhaustion.
-POWs who did not salute properly, pick up a cigarette butt, or did something else wrong were beaten.
+POWs who did not salute properly, pick up a cigarette butt or did something else wrong were beaten.
 If the sick POWs who were forced to work asked to rest, they were beaten.
 If they asked for permission to go to the toilet twice during the morning, they were beaten.
 If a POW was reported as a “bad worker” this allowed him to be beaten no matter how weak or sick he was.
-Other honchos would come running with sticks and clubs who joined in the beating.
-After the beatings that POWs were thrown into tubs of water – for extended periods of time – even with temperatures below freezing.
-The POWs had their faces pushed underwater in troughs and hit in the back of the head with clubs when they attempted to pull face out of the water.
+Other honchos would come running with sticks and clubs and join in the beating.
+After the beatings POWs were thrown into tubs of water – for extended periods of time – even with temperatures below freezing.
+The POWs had their faces pushed underwater in troughs and hit in the back of the head with clubs when they attempted to pull their faces out of the water.
 One Japanese private liked to pretend that the POWs had been miscounted and make them go outside in the cold during the night to be counted again.
 He sometimes did this two or three times in one night.

 The American POW doctor was in charge of the hospital but his diagnosis was overruled by a Japanese corpsman who ordered POWs with fevers to work.
 Red Cross medical supplies were seldom issued to POWs.
 POWs who had 103-degree fevers, diarrhea which was a side effect of beriberi, or who could hardly stand because the company wanted as many POWs as possible to work every day.

-30 POWs worked at the camp doing camp maintenance while the other 400 POWs worked at the Japan Iron Works Company and were marched to and from ironworks.
-The POWs shoveled coal, fired furnaces, unloaded coke, loaded pig iron onto trains and ships.
+30 POWs worked at the camp doing camp maintenance while the other 400 POWs worked at the Japan Iron Works Company and were marched to and from the ironworks.
+The POWs shoveled coal, fired furnaces, unloaded coke, and loaded pig iron onto trains and ships.
 They also unloaded iron ore from trains and ships.
 Their workday was 7:00 A.M. to 5:00 P.M.

 It is not known how the POWs learned how the war had ended, and the exact date of liberation is not known.
 In September 1945, he received a medical examination after being deloused, showering, and receiving new clothes.
 He was returned to the Philippines for medical treatment.
 It appears he was in pretty good shape because he left for the United States on the U.S.S.
 General R. L. Howze on September 23 and went to San Pedro Bay, Leyte.
 The ship arrived in San Francisco on October 16 and the former POWs were taken to Letterman General Hospital for further medical treatment.
-He wa discharged from the Army on April 2, 1946.
+He was discharged from the Army on April 2, 1946.